cojen/Maker/docs/CodingPatterns.md

-This page shows how some common coding patterns can be implemented using the Cojen/Maker module.
+This page shows how some common coding patterns can be implemented using the Cojen/Maker framework.

 If statements
 =============